 Yeah, but what if I take a really, really big dose?

 In most circles, if you're mentally healthy, and you're not predisposed to psychosis, then you'll survive those big doses.
-I've talked to people that have taken massive doses of LSD and they'll say "I was high for a week but then I came back.
+I've talked to people who have taken massive doses of LSD, and they'll say, "I was high for a week, but then I came back.
 I thought I was going crazy, but then I came back."
-People that are not predisposed to mental illness basically survive those types of things.
-The people that are casualties are people that had a predisposition in the beginning.
+People who are not predisposed to mental illness basically survive those types of things.
+The people who are casualties are people who had a predisposition in the beginning.
 Probably any dose would have pushed them over the edge.
 That's sort of the current thinking.